No items found.

 The Fairlight View

 One advantage of Fairlight’s global scope and generalist nature is that lessons can be learnt and applied across industries.
-While not appropriate in all sectors and businesses, it has been Fairlight’s experience that a decentralized management structure with intelligently designed incentives can often lead to the resilience and growth of a business being underappreciated by the broader market.
+While not appropriate in all sectors and businesses, it has been Fairlight’s experience that a decentralised management structure with intelligently designed incentives can often lead to the resilience and growth of a business being underappreciated by the broader market.